Polymer/old-docs-site/app/2.0/docs/devguide/dom-template.md

 }
 customElements.define('my-element', MyElement);
 ```

-The syntax above has the advantage of enabling HTML code highlighting in some text editors.

 When using a static `template` getter, the element doesn't need to provide an `is` getter.
 However, the tag name still needs to  be  passed as the first argument to